 5. The Ride Ohio program offers bonus hours to members who log time in a metropolitan, state or national trail (as recognized by a city, the State of Ohio, or U.S. National Parks) For every hour you spend riding in a Metropolitan, State, or National Park, you may earn double hours.
 In other words, if you spend one hour riding or driving a cart in any of the above parks, you may log two hours for your time.
 Please state the park on your log

-6. You may record time for an activity you participate in like riding, driving a cart, leisure riding, or parade group.
+6. You may record time for an activity you participate in, that is not in an arena, like riding, driving a cart, leisure riding, or parade group.

 7. OPHC will recognize your riding or driving achievements at 100, 500, 1000, and each 500 hours after those awards are earned.
-You will be recognized at the annual awards banquet and in the newsletter.
+You will be recognized at the annual Awards Banquet, on social media, and on our website.